nasa/cmr-graphql/README.md

         revisionId
       }
     }

 **NOTES**:

   - Due to the way in which CMR works, `createSubscription` and `updateSubscription` will operate identically when supplying an existing `nativeId` however, this may not always be the case so we encourage you to use the explicit `updateSubscription` mutation noted below.
-  - `emailAddress` is an optional field when updating a subscription, but if and only if the token you are providing is an Earthdata Login token provided in the `Authorization` header.
-If this header is set *and* no `emailAddress` is provided, GraphQL will retrieve the email address for the provided `subscriberId` from Earthdata Login and use that value.

 ##### Deleting a Subscription